High blood pressure and eye disease

 - Double vision, dim vision, or vision loss

 Sudden symptoms are a medical emergency.
+It often means that the blood pressure is very high.

 Exams and Tests